ait-testbed/attackmate/docs/source/playbook/commands/regex.rst

 =====

 Parse and transform variables using regular expressions.
-For more information about regular expressions and regex syntax see `Python Regex  <https://docs.python.org/3/library/re.html>`_
+For more information about regular expressions and regex syntax see `Python Regex  <https://docs.python.org/3/library/re.html>`_.

 .. note::

    This command does not modify ``RESULT_STDOUT``.

-The following example extracts a port number from the output of a shell command and stores it in the variable "UNREALPORT":
+The following example extracts a port number from the output of a shell command and stores it in the variable ``UNREALPORT``:

 .. code-block:: yaml